logicent/frontdesk-legacy/README.md

 ## Description

-FrontDesk is a modern property management system (PMS) for managed facility owners and companies that offer accommodation, rental and hiring services.
+FrontDesk is a modern property management system (PMS) for managed facility owners and establishments that offer accommodation, rental and hiring services.

 FrontDesk is built using PHP (FuelPHP) and JavaScript (jQuery) with Bootstrap 3 UI by SBAdmin2.